bemer/containers-on-aws-workshop/07-AutoScaling/README.md

 ## 3. Generating Load

-Now that we have our Service Auto Scaling configurated, we need to generate load in order to
+Now that we have our Service Auto Scaling configured, we need to generate load in order to scale the number of running tasks in our cluster.
+To do so, we will be using an open source tool called `Locust`